sdclibbery/tradr/README.md

   * And re-place them as they fill
   * Cancel/move any as the spread moves; cancel altogether if spread closes
   * Have limits and stop if only one side keeps filling?
   * Make a bot that evaluates slowly against the *log*!!
-BTC channel pt on centre of channel: (2017-01-10, 776.06) pt on bottom of channel: (2017-03-25, 895.25) pt on top of channel: (2017-01-23, 1176.08)
+BTC channel
 * Encourage multiple bots and bot composition x Give each bot its own 'main' file complete with cmd line args?
   * Automatic command line help
   * Update readme with cmd line instructions
-* Get rounding values from the product info, dont hardcode
-* Possible tweak to the bot: exit anyway after making x% profit; don't wait for the stoploss - cmd line arg controls
+* Possible tweak to the stoploss bot: exit anyway after making x% profit; don't wait for the stoploss - cmd line arg controls
   * Could even do this graduated; so exit 25% at 1% profit etc
   * This would probably be uselful for bots on automatic triggers...